Lean Strategy - Explained

 - Economics, Finance, & Analytics

-What is Lean Strategy?
+What is a Lean Strategy?

 Lean strategies focuses on producing more with less input.
 Thus, it seeks to eliminate waste throughout the entire manufacturing process.
 Efficiency can be achieved in two ways: